 The commercial property needs of a business change through its lifecycle.
 Our team of commercial property solicitors combine technical know-how and down-to-earth advice to help you navigate your property agreements and give your business a secure home to support its growth.

-Whether you are looking for your first premises, you have found a potential new space for your business, or you are looking to develop or invest in property it is important to understand the details, commitments and potential risks of your commercial property agreements, before proceeding.
+Whether you are looking for your first premises or you have found a potential new space for your business, negotiating a commercial lease can be complicated.
+If done correctly there are many benefits for a business, but it is important to understand the details, commitments and potential risks of your commercial property agreements, before proceeding.

 Our services include:

 - Lease negotiation – effective negotiation could help you get lower monthly rent, a break clause, a rent-free period or renovation of a premises before occupation